 - Put your right leg behind your left leg.

 - With your right heel on the floor, bend your left knee and hold for 15 to 30 seconds.

-- Alternate legs, making sure to do this exercise two to four times for each leg.
+- Alternate your legs until you complete two to four sets for each leg.

 - Find a towel and fold it lengthwise into thirds like a hotdog.